Grinding Teeth, Clenching and Bruxism Treatment

 Bruxism Treatment for Paradise Valley – Scottsdale, AZ

-Dr. Kidess is a Fellow of the Academy of General Dentistry -”FAGD” and a board certified sedation dentist serving the greater Phoenix, Scottsdale, Paradise Valley, and Tempe, AZ areas.
+Dr. Kidess is a Master of the Academy of General Dentistry -”MAGD” and a board certified sedation dentist serving the greater Phoenix, Scottsdale, Paradise Valley, and Tempe, AZ areas.
 She has been named on the list of “America’s Top Dentists” from 2003 – to Date.

 If you are concerned about grinding teeth and are interested in bruxism treatment, contact Dr. Kidess today at (480) 991-2290 to schedule an appointment.